clojure-grimoire/grimoire/resources/1.5.0/clojure.core/dec'/docstring.md

 Returns a number one less than num.
+Supports arbitrary precision.
-Supports arbitrary precision.See also: dec
+  See also: dec